thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 Expressions between `[[...]]` or `[(...)]` are considered **inlined expressions** in Thymeleaf,
-and in them we can use any kind of expression that would also be valid in a
+and inside them we can use any kind of expression that would also be valid in a
 `th:text` or `th:utext` attribute.

 Note that, while `[[...]]` corresponds to `th:text` (i.e. result will be *HTML-escaped*),